hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 ### Setup Kafka Service

+If Kafka is off, make sure to turn it on from Ambari at `http://sandbox-hdp.hortonworks.com:8080` with login `raj_ops/raj_ops`.

 We will need to create a Kafka topic on HDP for NiFi to publish messages to in the queue.

 ~~~bash